 Let us put our knowledge and experience to work for you.

 Do You Have A Construction Defect Case?

-Serious personal injuries both physical or financial can happen anywhere and at any time.
-Wilson, Reeder and Zudar is confident that they have the knowledge and skills needed to get you the results you are hoping for.
-Prompt investigation into the cause, or causes, of an accident or injury is critical as evidence may become compromised or disappear.
-If you want to be represented by the best law firm for your case then do not hesitate to contact us and find out what your case may be worth.
+Personal severe injuries, both physical and financial, can happen anywhere and anytime.
+Wilson, Reeder, and Zudar is confident that they have the knowledge and skills needed to get you the results you are hoping for.
+Prompt investigation into the cause or causes of an accident or injury is critical as evidence may become compromised or disappear.
+If you want to be represented by the best law firm for your case, do not hesitate to contact us and find out what your case may be worth.

 Why Contact A Construction Defect Lawyer?

-Anyone who has been through an accident or injury knows that it can be a traumatic experience.
-No matter what kind of injury has affected you or a loved one, you have the right to pursue legal action to make it right, against any person, company, or entity that is legally at fault for what happened.
-Our lawyers will stand by you through thick and thin, until you and your family get the justice you deserve.
+Anyone who has been through an accident or injury knows it can be a traumatic experience.
+No matter what kind of injury has affected you or a loved one, you have the right to pursue legal action to make it right against any person, company, or entity that is legally at fault for what happened.
+Our lawyers will stand by you through thick and thin until you and your family get the justice you deserve.